-PARTICIPANT INFORMATION SHEET AND CONSENT FORM
+PARTICIPANT INFORMATION SHEET AND CONSENT FORM (Part A: Single Ascending Dose)

-Short Title: A study comparing AVT80 and Entyvio® in healthy adults

-Protocol Number: AVT80-GL-P01

-Sponsor: Alvotech Swiss AG

-Thurgauerstrasse 54, CH-8050 Zurich, Switzerland

-Principal Investigator:

-Christchurch: Dr Christian Schwahe

-Auckland: Dr Christian Schwabe

-Christchurch:

-Main Building: 264 Antigua Street, Christchurch, New Zealand

-Institution Address:

-Auckland:

-Main Building: 3 Ferncroft Street, Grafton, Auckland, New Zealand Screening HQ: 125 Grafton Road, Grafton, Auckland, New Zealand

-Phone Number: Christchurch: 0800 862 278
+Short Title: A Study to Evaluate PX578 in Healthy Adults Protocol Number: PX578-001 Sponsor: Pretzel Therapeutics Inc. 1601 Trapelo Road, Waltham, MA, 02451, USA Principal Investigator: Christchurch: Dr Chris Wynne Auckland: Dr Rohit Katial Christchurch: Main Building: 264 Antigua Street, Christchurch, New Zealand Institution Address: Auckland: Main Building: 3 Ferncroft Street, Grafton, Auckland, New Zealand Screening HQ: 125 Grafton Road, Grafton, Auckland, New Zealand Satellite Site: 1B/300 Grey Street, Hamilton, New Zealand Phone Number: Auckland: 0800 STUDIES (0800 788 3437) Christchurch: 0800 862 278 Ethics Number: 2024 FULL 21892

-Auckland: 0800 STUDIES (0800 788 3437)

-Ethics Number: 2024 FULL 21681

-This is the third time that the investigational medicine will be studied in humans but the first time that it will be given as an injection under the skin of the upper arm (subcutaneous).

-You will not get any health benefit from the drugs used in this study; but there are risks of you having a drug reaction, injury, or illness.
+This is the first time that PX578 will be studied in humans.
+You will not get any health benefit from the medication used in this study; but there are risks of you having a medication reaction, injury, or illness.

 You are invited to take part in a clinical research study.
-This study will test an experimental drug, named AVT80 and compare it with the currently approved Entyvio®.
-AVT80 may potentially be used for the treatment of Crohn's disease and ulcerative colitis.
-AVT80 is an investigational product because it has not been approved by the New Zealand MedSafe or other drug regulatory authorities.
+This study will test an experimental medication, named PX578, that may potentially be used for treating people with mitochondrial disease.
+PX578 is an investigational product because it has not been approved by the New Zealand Medsafe or other medication regulatory authorities.

-This Participant Information Sheet will help you decide if you'd like to take part.
+There are multiple parts to this study, and you are being asked to take part in Part A. This Participant Information Sheet will help you decide if you'd like to take part.
 It sets out why we are doing the study, what your participation would involve, what the benefits and risks to you might be, and what would happen after the study ends.
 We will go through this information with you and answer any questions you may have.
 We expect this will take about 30-60 minutes.
 You do not have to decide today whether or not you will participate in this study.
-Before you decide you may want to talk about the study with other people, such as family, whānau, friends, or healthcare providers.
+Before you decide, you may want to talk about the study with other people, such as family, whānau, friends, or healthcare providers.
 Feel free to do this.